 Most stories have two sides to be told, and the tale of Saint Petersburg and its football team is no different.
 Racism and bigotry have blighted the reputation of Zenit in recent years, with one of the most idiosyncratic and original fan groups in the country responsible for international outrage over their brazenly controversial proclamations.
 It could be argued that the relationship between them and the outside world is a microcosm of Russia’s global outlook; there is no single clear answer in the search for the identity of the club, just as the whole country is not simply an extension of Vladimir Putin’s awkward foreign policies.

-There is clearly no defence of the racist message of Landscrona’s manifesto, but it is worth remembering that only thirty years ago monkey chants and bananas were not uncommon sights at English grounds, and it was less than forty years ago when Laurie Cunningham became the first black player to represent the full England side.
+There is clearly no defence of the racist message of Landscrona’s manifesto, but it is worth remembering that only thirty years ago monkey chants and bananas were not uncommon sights at English grounds, and it was 40 years ago when Laurie Cunningham became the first black player to represent the full England side.
 You could count on one hand the number of professional footballers who have publicly announced their homosexuality.
-In modern-day England, the rhetoric of Landscrona’s letter is of course racist and bigoted, but half a century ago the terraces of Stamford Bridge or Anfield might not have regarded the sentiments in quite the same way as today’s football community.
+In modern-day England, the rhetoric of Landscrona’s letter is racist and bigoted, but half a century ago the terraces of Stamford Bridge or Upton Park might not have regarded the sentiments in quite the same way as today’s football community.